JasonDJung/ECE-445-NOTEBOOK/Notebooks/Jason Jung/readme.md

   * When Routing Power Traces,
  * USB 3 = 90 Ohm Differential Impedance +/- 5 Ohm
  * Be consciious of the return path for signal traces
+# 10/16 - 10/17
+* Met with Professor Gruev to go over design, implemented feedback.
+Created a new revision of PCB Board
 *
 * Sources:
 * https://www.pcbway.com/capabilities.html